harpsquatch/Photovoltaic-Energy-Self-Consumption-and-Cost-Saving/README.md

 ## Repository Contents

-- `PV_Data_Analysis.ipynb`: The Jupyter Notebook containing the step-by-step analysis of the PV energy data.
+- `PV_Analysis.ipynb`: The Jupyter Notebook containing the step-by-step analysis of the PV energy data.
-- `data/`: This folder contains the dataset used for the analysis.
+- `Data/`: This folder contains the dataset used for the analysis.

 ## How to Use

 To reproduce or build upon this analysis, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/harpsquatch/photovoltaic-energy-analysis.git`.
+1. Clone this repository to your local machine using `git clone https://github.com/harpsquatch/Photovoltaic-Energy-Self-Consumption-and-Cost-Saving.git`.

 2. Install the necessary dependencies by running `pip install -r requirements.txt`.

-3. Open the Jupyter Notebook `PV_Data_Analysis.ipynb` and run each cell to execute the analysis step by step.
+3. Open the Jupyter Notebook `PV_Analysis.ipynb ` and run each cell to execute the analysis step by step.

 4. Feel free to modify the notebook to suit your specific requirements or extend the analysis further.